 Yours is very big.

 As you can see, the second example doesn’t mention the word ‘perro’.
 Because we’ve discussed that topic before, we can replace perro with the corresponding possessive pronoun.
-So, to use possessive pronouns in Spanish, you have to make sure that the people involved in the conversation understand what you’re talking about.
+So, to use Spanish pronouns, you have to make sure that the people involved in the conversation understand what you’re talking about.

 Spanish possessive pronouns are:

 |Yo||Mío / Míos||Mine|

 If the belonging you’re referring to is a feminine word in Spanish, you’ll need to transform these pronouns into their feminine forms.
 Check these examples: